How to Stop Sounding Like Every Other Travel Advisor Online

 Your first instinct on these is almost always right.
 The overthought answer is rarely the true one.

-From there, you work through which archetypes resonate, calibrate against real examples, and come out with a completed Voice Profile — three words that describe your voice, documented examples of what it does and doesn't do, and a sample sentence that sounds exactly like you.
+After answering guided questions and identifying which archetypes resonate, you calibrate against real examples and arrive at a completed Voice Profile.
+Three words that describe your voice, documented examples of what it does and doesn't do, and a sample sentence that sounds exactly like you.
 Something concrete you can reference every time you sit down to write, hand to a copywriter with confidence, or use to brief an AI tool so the output actually sounds like you instead of everyone else.

-Plan for 60 to 90 minutes.
+Give yourself 60 to 90 minutes.
 Do it in one sitting or spread it across a few days.
-Either works — some people like to let a section sit overnight before they move on.
+Either works.
+Some people prefer to let a section sit overnight or come back to it again before moving on.

 If you've been circling the same About page bio for longer than feels reasonable, this is probably what's been missing.
 Not better words, just a clearer sense of the specific words you're looking for.
 That's a solvable problem, and one of the most satisfying ones to work through once you actually sit down and do it.